-You can follow a stock's price throughout the day, although you should be aware that the quotes you see on many free Internet sites are delayed.
-Data providers may delay quotes by one to 20 minutes or more, enabling them to sell truly live quotes at a premium.
+You can follow a stock's price throughout the day, although you should be aware that the quotes you see on many free internet sites are delayed.
+Data providers may delay quotes by 20 minutes or more, enabling them to sell truly live quotes at a premium.

-Add stocks you're interested in to a watchlist and track them over time.
+Put stocks in which you're interested on a watchlist and track them over time.
 Although past performance does not indicate future results, tracking your picks helps you learn to identify stocks that meet your trading criteria.
 It also allows you to detect patterns that can help you in your trades.